SATs Prep for Parents: Building Confidence

 Maths tests whether your child can:

-SATs assess the National Curriculum — the same content your child has been learning throughout primary school.
-The questions aren't trying to catch children out.
-They're checking whether children can apply what they've learned.
+SATs assess the National Curriculum, the same content your child has been learning throughout primary school.
+The questions are designed to check whether children can apply what they have learned.

 Practice that feels achievable

-The system aims to keep practice in a sweet spot — mostly successful with gentle stretch.
+Kidfriendly aims to keep practice in a sweet spot, mostly successful with gentle stretch.
 When your child is finding things hard, the next questions can ease where possible.
-When they're flying, challenge increases.
-Sessions are designed to start and end with confidence-building questions where possible, and after two questions they get wrong first time, the system prioritises a gentler next step when one is available.
+When they are finding it easy, challenge increases.
+Sessions are designed to build momentum.
+When challenge rises too quickly, practice shifts to a gentler next step to restore confidence.

 Curriculum-aligned, SATs-style practice

-Kidfriendly's core KS1 and KS2 practice is mapped to the National Curriculum, aligned with Standards and Testing Agency frameworks.
-This covers the broad range of question types commonly seen in SATs papers.
+Kidfriendly's core KS2 (Year 6) practice is mapped to the National Curriculum and covers the broad range of question types commonly seen in SATs papers.

 Gap-filling that's systematic

-Rather than throwing everything at your child, the system identifies where foundations need strengthening and focuses there.
-The result is steady progress rather than random coverage — and it's kinder than stacks of worksheets.
+Rather than trying to cover everything at once, Kidfriendly identifies where foundations need strengthening and focuses there.
+The aim is steady progress rather than random coverage.

 Sessions built for young attention spans

-Around 5 minutes of focused puzzle time builds genuine stamina without exhaustion.
-Little and often beats weekend marathons.
+Around 5 minutes of focused puzzle time can build stamina without exhaustion.
+Little and often tends to work better than occasional long sessions.

 Consistency matters more than intensity

-Regular short practice sessions work better than occasional long ones.
-But if you're starting later than you'd hoped — don't worry.
-Steady work starting now still makes a real difference.
-There's no magic window that closes.
+Regular short practice sessions tend to work better than occasional long ones.
+If you are starting later than you had hoped, steady work from now can still help.

 Protect sleep fiercely

-Tired children don't think clearly.
-In the weeks before SATs, sleep matters more than extra revision.
-Full stop.
+Tired children do not think clearly.
+In the weeks before SATs, sleep often matters more than extra revision.

 Check your own feelings first

-Children are remarkably good at reading adult emotions.
-Before talking about SATs, notice what you're feeling.
-It's okay to say, "I know it feels like a big deal, but we can handle it together" — that's more helpful than pretending it doesn't matter or transmitting hidden anxiety.
+Children are good at reading adults' emotions.
+Before talking about SATs, it can help to notice what you are feeling.
+A calm acknowledgement like "I know it feels like a big deal, but we can handle it together" is often more helpful than pretending it does not matter or passing on unspoken worry.

 Talk about tests honestly

 Children know SATs exist.
 Acknowledge the reality: "Yes, you'll do some tests.
 They help teachers understand what you've learned.
 We'll prepare sensibly, and you'll be ready."
-Then move on to something fun.
+Then move on to something else.

 Celebrate effort and approach

-When your child works through a practice session thoughtfully, that's worth noticing — regardless of the score.
-"I saw you really think about that one" matters more than "You got 9 out of 10."
+When your child works through a practice session thoughtfully, that's worth noticing, regardless of the score.
+"I saw you really think about that one" can matter more than "You got 9 out of 10."

 Know when to stop